TheCowboyAI/nixos-yubikey/guide.md

 Your GnuPG master key is also your “identity” among every PGP user.
 If you loose your master key or if your key is compromised you need to rebuild your identity and reputation from scratch.
 Instead, if a subkey is compromised, you can revoke the subkey (using your master key) and generate a new subkey.

-For any Online Account, or account with rotating keys, we use these subkeys.

 This can also be our Personal Physical Authenticator.
 It can be asked to reply for verification or for two factor authentication.
+For any Online Account, or account with rotating keys, we use these subkeys.

 This makes human verification very simple in a workflow.

-You should not "recycle" Yubikeys.
+You should not "recycle" Yubikeys, but rotating keys and passwords is pretty common.

 If these are corporate devices, destroy them, don't reset them.

-If this is a personal device, you may need to reset things, and locking it is more of a personal choice about when you do it.
+If this is a personal device, locking it is more of a personal choice about when you do it.
 We would recommend locking it when you are certain it is setup the way you need it.

+Locking it means having all the PINs set and a Configuration PIN set.

 Test and verify everything you want to connect.

-Then lock it.

 If you lose it, destroy it.
-Don't reset it.
+Don't reset it, revoke the subkeys and make new ones.

 ## Yubikey capabilities
 Currently Yubikey 5 Series is state of the art.

 It has the following:
   - Immutable Serial Number
+  - PIV
+  - OpenPGP
   - FIDO
   - OATH
-  - OpenPGP
   - OTP
-  - PIV

 The Serial Number is world readable...
-It's actually written on the yubikey.
+It's actually written on the outside of most yubikeys.
 Don't use it for anything but a PUBLIC identifier.

 We will setup several keys, then optionally lock the devices, which will make it useless without the unlock pin.